 George received his initial training at HMS Victory I which was a shore-based establishment in Portsmouth.
 In May 1915 he was posted to HMS Argyll which was an armoured cruiser assigned to the Grand Fleet.
 He served on HMS Argyll until October 1915 when it ran aground on Bell Rock off Dundee and was a total wreck but with no loss of life.

 After further training he was promoted to 'Able Seaman' in 1916, and allocated to the Dover Patrol base and served on HMS Attentive II and HMS Vernon.
 He would have been present at the Zeebrugge raid in April 1918, although at some stage he was sentenced to "7 days cells" for an unspecified offence.
 Apart from the "7 days cells" his character was rated as 'Very Good' and his ability as 'Satisfactory'.

-Whilst serving on HMS Nugent, George caught influenza and died on 24th July 1918; his records show the cause of death as 'Influenza and Lobular Pneumonia'.
+Whilst serving on HMS Nugent, George caught influenza and died in Portsmouth on 24th July 1918; his records show the cause of death as 'Influenza and Lobular Pneumonia'.
+While George was in hospital in Portsmouth he wrote to his wife Sarah and she subsequently was able to visit him in hospital just before he died.
+The letter is still in the possession of George's family.
 George's death was registered in September quarter 1918 in Chatham.

 George's body was brought back to his home, and he was buried at Christ Church, Coseley.

 In 1937, George's widow, Sarah, married Emmanuel Hughes, he was the widowed younger brother of her first husband.
 George's headstone is not the standard Commonwealth War Grave headstone, this is because Sarah wanted her second husband, and subsequently herself, to be buried in the same plot.
 The new headstone, replacing the CWGC headstone, was the only way to have this additional engraving.